 Once provisioned, neither Mayastor Disk Pools nor Mayastor Volumes can be re-sized.
 A Mayastor Pool can have only a single block device as a member.
 Mayastor Volumes are exclusively thick-provisioned.

 Mayastor has no snapshot or cloning capabilities.

 Mayastor Volumes can be configured (or subsequently re-configured) to be composed of 2 or more "children" or "replicas"; causing synchronously mirrored copies of the volumes's data to be maintained on more than one worker node and Disk Pool.
 This contributes additional "durability" at the persistence layer, ensuring that viable copies of a volume's data remain even if a Disk Pool device is lost.

-However, a Mayastor volume is currently accessible to an application only via a single target instance (NVMe-oF) of a single Mayastor pod.
-If that Mayastor pod ceases to run (through the loss of the worker node on which it's scheduled, execution failure, crashloopbackoff etc.) then there will be no viable I/O path to any remaining healthy replicas and access to data on the volume cannot be maintained.
+A Mayastor volume is currently accessible to an application only via a single target instance (NVMe-oF) of a single Mayastor pod.
+However, if that Mayastor pod ceases to run (through the loss of the worker node on which it's scheduled, execution failure, crashloopbackoff etc.) the HA switch-over module detects the failure and moves the target to a healthy worker node to ensure I/O continuity.